crpietschmann/portfolio/_imports/_posts/2008-05-15-aspnet_create_ajax_server_controls_using_the_scriptcontrol_base_class.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p><strong>Define ScriptReferences</strong></p>
+**Define ScriptReferences**

-<p>In the GetScriptReferences method, return an enumeration of the <a href="http://msdn.microsoft.com/en-us/library/system.web.ui.scriptreference.aspx">ScriptReference</a> objects to include in the page on the client-side. </p>
+In the GetScriptReferences method, return an enumeration of the <a href="http://msdn.microsoft.com/en-us/library/system.web.ui.scriptreference.aspx">ScriptReference</a> objects to include in the page on the client-side.

-<p>Here's a basic example of setting up a ScriptReference that includes a script resource that is embedded within the assembly the CustomScriptControl is contained in:</p>
+Here's a basic example of setting up a ScriptReference that includes a script resource that is embedded within the assembly the CustomScriptControl is contained in:

 <pre class="csharpcode"><span class="kwrd">protected</span> <span class="kwrd">override</span> IEnumerable&lt;ScriptReference&gt; GetScriptReferences()
 {